iCloak

 ▶ Is it future-proof?

-Cloaking provides protection against current AI models but isn't guaranteed to work against all future systems.
+Cloaking provides protection against current AI models.
+Effectiveness depends on the specific AI systems and training methods used.
 It's an arms race between protection methods and AI advancement.

 ▶ Why are processed files bigger?